imran1503/SYSC3110Monopoly/README.md

 - [Roadmap](#roadmap)

 ### Quick Start:
-To play Monopoly, run the main function in Game.java, or if running from the jar file type:
+To play Monopoly, run the main function in Game.java, or if you chose to run it from the jar file type:
 ```
-java -jar ????.jar
+java -jar Monopoly.jar
 ```

 ### Deliverables
+The deliverables for this milestone is as follows: readme file, source code in the form of a.jar file, UML diagrams, documentation.
+They are supposed to all in one zip file submitted on brightspace.

 ### Issues
 An issue we had was trying to make a funcnction that would accuratly verify a new XML Board, such that it had the 40 spaces, and was only composed of the basic types of spaces from the base game.
 I.e: Properties, utilities, Railroads, Chance, Community Chest, Tax, Jail.